freshworks-developers/entity-storage-samples/README.md

-# Sample apps for Custom Objects
+# Sample apps for Entity Storage

-The repository contains sample apps demonstrating the usage of Custom Objects in apps built for the Freshworks Marketplace.
+The repository contains sample apps demonstrating the usage of [Entity Storage — Custom Objects](https://developers.freshdesk.com/v2/docs/entity-storage-custom-objects/) in apps built for the Freshworks Marketplace.

 ## Apps

 ### Freshdesk

-- [Custom ToDos](freshdesk/custom-todos/) - A simple sample Freshdesk app that manages a shared list of ToDos using Custom Objects.
+- [Custom ToDos](freshdesk/custom-todos/) - A simple sample Freshdesk app that manages a shared list of ToDos using Entity Storage.
 Covers just the basics.
 - [Freshfoods](freshdesk/freshfoods/) - A sample Freshdesk app that demonstrates a restaurant use case.
-More complex, but presents an end-to-end view of Custom Objects in all its complexity.
+More complex, but presents an end-to-end view of Entity Storage in all its complexity.

 ### Freshservice
-- [Freshservice employees sync-app](freshservice/employee-sync/) - An app that syncs employee data to Freshservice and stores it using Custom Objects.
+- [Freshservice employees sync-app](freshservice/employee-sync/) - An app that syncs employee data to Freshservice and stores it using Entity Storage.

 ## License